codehub-learn/development-environment-setup/python.md

 # Starter Kit and Resources for Python

+This course will be delivered using Jupyter Notebooks.
+There are two ways to use this tool: locally or online.

-## Recommended Setup
+## Local Setup
 [Python](https://www.python.org/): download and install the latest version for you operating system.

-## How to set up your PC

-This course will be done on Jupyter Notebooks.
-There are two ways to use this tool: locally or online.

-### Offline
-You will install the appropriate packages during the first session
+You do not need to do anything else.
+You will install all the appropriate packages during the first session

-### Online
+## Online

 There are several online providers for hosting Jupyter notebooks.
 We recommend using **Google Colaboratory**.